luissaya/Azure_Digital_Twins/DT-tutorial-2/getting-started-3D.md

-# Get started with 3D Scenes Studio fot DT
+# Get started with 3D Scenes Studio for DT
 [Reference](https://learn.microsoft.com/en-us/azure/digital-twins/quickstart-3d-scenes-studio)
 This sample scenario represents a package distribution center that contains six robotic arms.
 Each arm has a digital twin with properties to track how many boxes the arm fails to pick up, along with the IDs of the missed boxes.
 ![3d](./img/3D-scenario.png)